GuyBosa/Monolith/README.md

 bootstrap 5, ng-image-slider, font-awesome 4, firebase 9
 ![screencapture-localhost-4200-2023-08-22-22_40_04](https://github.com/GuyBosa/Monolith/assets/40579537/9ae60f6f-f801-403e-9113-775c20678446)

-Hover over the buttons and see the animations
+Hover over the buttons and see the animations🎉🥳🎊

 ## Git
 Make sure you have [Git] installed on your PC.
 See https://git-scm.com/downloads for help.